 Assess your situation and compare it to your competitors.
-They have a functional setup, a loyal customer base; even if it is small, they have good customer feedback on their panel as well.
+They have a functional setup and a loyal customer base; even if it is small, they also have a good customer feedback on their panel.
 On the other hand, you only really have the product to sell, a setup that is still under trial even if you are using the FBA service.
 You have no customer feedback, effectively making you the new kid on the block.

 The new kid always has to run a few PR campaigns before they gain enough traction to make others want to be friends with them.
-If you want to become the top seller on Amazon, you will have to do the same.
+If you want to become the top Amazon FBA seller, you will have to do the same.
 The best way to build PR is by offering your customers what your competitors are not.
 Usually, that is a lower price or an attractive package such as a “buy two and get one free offer.”

 We understand that you may not be able to offer complimentary items, especially if you start with your prices lower than your competitors.
 You don’t really have to go all out with your offers either.
-The point we are trying to make is, price your products with a small profit margin after you take into account all costs, including the FBA service fee.
+The point we are trying to make is to price your products with a small profit margin after you consider all costs, including the FBA service fee.

 2. Calculate your Costs Properly!

 While the Fulfillment by Amazon service helps you establish an efficient and functional setup, it also costs quite a bit.
-Instead of trying to manually calculate the total cost you will incur on every sale you make, you can just use the FBA calculator to make sure you get an estimate that’s as accurate as possible.
+Instead of trying to calculate the total cost manually, you will incur it on every sale you make.
+You can just use the FBA calculator to make sure you get an estimate that’s as accurate as possible.

 At this point, you may be considering skipping this part and just mentally calculating the amount you think you will incur, but we suggest you refrain from doing so if you want to earn a profit.
 You could end up underestimating your cost and pricing your product too low.
 This has two major drawbacks.